sguthrie/predicting-depression/README.md

 ### Option 1: Using Dockerhub

 Pull the pre-built image from Dockerhub:

 `$ docker pull sguthrie/arv-pysdk-datalad`

 ### Option 2: Build image from source

 1. Move `apt.arvados.org.list` and `arv-pysdk-datalad` from the directory `Dockerfiles` to its parent directory.
 2. Rename `arv-pysdk-datalad` to `Dockerfile`.
-3. In `predicting-depression`, build the image `predicting-depression $ docker build -t <image-tag> --build-arg python_sdk_version=<apt-get version to install> --build-arg cwl_runner_version=<apt-get version to install> .`
+3. In `predicting-depression`, build the image:

+   `predicting-depression $ docker build -t <image-tag> --build-arg python_sdk_version=<apt-get version to install> --build-arg cwl_runner_version=<apt-get version to install> .`

 ## Running the system and uploading data